Corporate Control and Idiosyncratic Vision

-Our analysis offers an innovative understanding of firms with controlling shareholders.
-The predominant view within economic and legal scholarship contends that controlling shareholders’ incentive for holding a control block is their desire to extract private benefits of control.
-We, however, show that controllers may hold a control block to increase the pie’s size (pursue idiosyncratic value) rather than dictate the pie’s distribution (consume private benefits).
-Importantly, when the entrepreneur’s idiosyncratic value is ultimately realized, it will be distributed pro-rata to all investors.
+Concentrated ownership, therefore, should not be viewed as an unalloyed evil.
+To the contrary, it creates value for controlling and minority shareholders alike.
+Our analysis shows that controlling shareholders hold a control block to increase the pie’s size (pursue idiosyncratic vision) rather than to dictate the pie’s distribution (consume private benefits).
+Importantly, when the entrepreneur’s idiosyncratic vision is ultimately realized, the benefits will be distributed pro rata to all investors.

 Our framework provides important insights for investor protection and corporate law doctrine and policy.
-We argue that corporate law for publicly-traded firms with controlling shareholders should balance the controller’s need to secure idiosyncratic value against minority protection.
-While the corporate law literature has focused solely on minority shareholders’ protection, we show that an equally important focus should be given to controllers’ rights.
+We argue that corporate law for publicly traded firms with controlling shareholders should balance the controller’s need to secure her idiosyncratic vision against the minority’s need for protection.
+While the existing corporate-law scholarship has focused solely on the protection of minority shareholders, we show that it is equally important to pay heed to the rights of the controlling shareholders.

-Keywords: Concentrated Ownership, Dispersed Ownership, Corporate Law, Dividend, Freezeout, Business Judgment Rule, Agency Cost, Control Premium, Financial Contracting, Asymmetric Information, Idiosyncratic Value, Dual Class Shares, Private Equity, Controlling Shareholder, Minority Protection
+Keywords: Concentrated Ownership, Dispersed Ownership, Corporate Law, Self Dealing, Entire Fairness, Dividend, Freezeout, Business Judgment Rule, Agency Cost, Control Premium, Financial Contracting, Asymmetric Information, Idiosyncratic Vision, Dual Class Shares, Controlling Shareholder, Minority Protection

 JEL Classification: K22, D23, D82, G32, G34, L22